 Cost: Free ($6 for a large soft serve ice cream)

-The Southern Ridges is the perfect escape from the busy city.
+The Southern Ridges is the perfect escape from the busy city and one of the less common places to visit.
 This is a network of bridges connecting hilltops in a number of parks in Southern Singapore.

 Here you will find the Marang walking trail starting from Harbourfront MRT Station and ending at the top of Mount Faber.